Living Abroad: What to Expect and How to Adapt

 Tips from HelpStudyAbroad.com experts:

-- Research: Learn about the local customs, traditions, and social norms before you arrive.
+- Research: Firstly, learn about the local customs, traditions, and social norms before you arrive.

 - Be Open-Minded: Approach new experiences with curiosity and an open mind.